omemarizvi/crafted-by-crochet-website/Firebase_Setup_Guide.md

 ## Step 2: Enable Required Services

-### A. Firestore Database (for product data)
+### A. Firestore Database (for product data and images)
 1. In your Firebase project, go to "Firestore Database"
 2. Click "Create database"
 3. Choose "Start in test mode" (we'll secure it later)
 4. Select a location close to your users (e.g., us-central1)
 5. Click "Done"

-### B. Firebase Storage (for images)
-1. Go to "Storage" in the left sidebar
-2. Click "Get started"
-3. Choose "Start in test mode"
-4. Select the same location as Firestore
-5. Click "Done"
+**Note**: We're using Firestore to store both product data AND images (as base64 strings) to work with the free Spark plan.
+No Firebase Storage setup needed!

 ## Step 3: Get Firebase Configuration
 1. Go to Project Settings (gear icon)